KuanchihHuang/KuanchihHuang/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Prof. [Ming-Hsuan Yang](http://faculty.ucmerced.edu/mhyang/) and Dr. [Yi-Hsuan Tsai](https://sites.google.com/site/yihsuantsai/) on 3D Computer Vision for autonomous systems.
+- 🔭 I’m currently working with Prof. [Ming-Hsuan Yang](http://faculty.ucmerced.edu/mhyang/) and Dr. [Yi-Hsuan Tsai](https://sites.google.com/site/yihsuantsai/) on 3D Computer Vision.
 - 🌱 Any collaboration for related research topics is welcome.
 - 👯 I always have the bandwidth for any exciting research project.
 - 🔭 Website: [https://kuanchihhuang.github.io/](https://kuanchihhuang.github.io/)